vivianngo97/Punctuation_Transcription/README.md

 # Build a model yourself

 Here is some code to build the example model.
 The arguments can be configured.
 Please see __functions.py__ for more details.

+Please note that the model can take a while to build and it is highly recommended to build the model using a GPU.
 I was able to build the model in roughly two hours using Google Colab.

 <pre><code>import functions
 from functions import Punc_data